asud3sh/asud3sh/README.md

 👋 Hi, I’m Sudesh,

-I’m interested in Instruciton/Data(AI/ML/DL) driven development in the field of Environment, Healthcare, Fintech, Research and Development
+I’m interested in Instruciton and/or Data(AI/ML/DL) driven development in the field of Environment, Healthcare, Fintech, Research and Development

 Reach me : sudesh.contact@gmail.com